-Richard and Will are both successful businessmen within Windsor.
-They want to help strengthen the fabric of the local community, through making connections between people, increasing skills and supporting social and cultural renewal.
+All the Management Team want to help strengthen the fabric of the local community, through making connections between people, increasing skills and supporting social and cultural renewal.
 They want to open The Swan as a local pub and a community hub.

 I grew up in Windsor, attended the local schools, and taught in both Windsor Girls’ and Boys’ schools, before starting Everyday Theatre in 2004, which progressed on an interesting journey to the Green Room schools we have today.
 I am passionate about people, education and pubs The Swan presents an opportunity to pursue all of these in what will hopefully be a groundbreaking initiative.